matttang7/CLEF2022-Task1/task2/README.md

 FCPD corpus for the CLEF-2022 LAB on "Detecting Check-Worthy Claims, Previously Fact-Checked Claims, and Fake News"
 ````

 This file contains the basic information regarding the CLEF2022-CheckThat!
 Task 2 is on Detecting Previously Fact-Checked Claims tweets and political debates.
-The current version are listed bellow corresponds to the release of the training and dev data sets.
+The current version are listed bellow corresponds to the release of the training, dev and test data sets.

 __Table of contents:__
 - [Evaluation Results](#evaluation-results)